Social Security disability questions

 However, there are a few exceptions to keep in mind.
-Did your disability benefits end due to working?
+Did your disability benefits end because you started working?
 Did you later qualify for benefits again?
-Have five years or more passed since a given trial month?
+Have five years or more passed since your trial work period?

 Speak with our team to learn more about these trial work period exceptions.

-The process of obtaining disability benefits from the Social Security Administration can be a long, confusing and tedious process, and it typically takes anywhere from 18 to 24 months to get an award of benefits.
+Obtaining Social Security disability benefits can be a long, confusing and tedious process.
+It typically takes anywhere from 18 to 24 months.

 At Pond Lehocky Disability, however, you will be guided through the process as quickly and effectively as possible.